-- Check each hose connection. - Check each hose for cracks or damage, and replace if damaged. - Make sure that the end of each hose is not blocked, and clean if necessary. - Make sure that the end of each hose is positioned inside of the clamp.
+- Check each hose connection. - Check each hose for cracks or damage, and replace if necessary. - Make sure that the end of each hose is not blocked, and clean if necessary. - Make sure that each hose is routed through the clamp. - Make sure that the paint mark on each hose is below the clamp.